WebSocket Communication Protocol

 }

-• The value of "frame_duration" corresponds to OPUS_FRAME_DURATION_MS (e.g., 60ms).
+• The "frame_duration" value corresponds to OPUS_FRAME_DURATION_MS (e.g., 60ms).

-4. Server “hello” Response
+4. Server Replies “hello”

-• The device waits for the server to return a JSON message containing "type": "hello" and checks if "transport": "websocket" matches.
+• Device waits for server to return a JSON message containing "type": "hello" and checks if "transport": "websocket" matches.

-5. Subsequent Message Exchange
+5. Subsequent Message Interaction

 1. Binary audio data (Opus encoded)